BeingBeyond/Being-VL-0.5/README.md

 ## News

+- **[2025-12-22]**: For more convenient development, we provide an experimental version of the vBPE dictionary.
+Based on this, you can skip the vBPE training and directly proceed with subsequent model development.
+Please download it via [this link](https://huggingface.co/BeingBeyond/BeingVL-vBPE-8K_exp).
 - **[2025-07-24]**: 🎉🎉 Our paper is selected as ICCV **Highlight**!
 - **[2025-07-12]**: 🔥🔥 We release the code and training scripts!
 - **[2025-06-26]**: 🎉🎉 We publish **Being-VL-0.5**, which is accepted by **ICCV 2025**!
 Check our paper [here](https://arxiv.org/abs/2506.23639).
 The code and training scripts will be released soon.